 You can create different task types according to the requirements of your business.
-For example, if you’re in the real estate industry, you can create a ‘Site Visit’ task.
-If you’re in the finance industry, you can create a ‘Document Collection’ task.
+You can add these tasks to Leads and Opportunities.
+An example of a task that can be added on a lead is “Mail Health Insurance Policy Documents”, while a task that can be added to an opportunity is “Inspect Vehicle for Motor Insurance”.
 You also have the flexibility to configure reminders, fields and forms for each task type.

 This article shows you how to create and configure different task types.
 Once you’ve created and configured a new task type, you can then create tasks of that type for your users.
 For more information on that, see Create Tasks and Schedule Reminders.

 - You must be an Admin user to create and customize task types.

 - To add tasks on opportunities, you must have opportunities enabled on your account.
 To enable it, please write to firstname.lastname@example.org

 All task types fall under 2 categories – Appointments and To Dos.

 |Have a definite start and end date and time (14 November 2018 2.p.m to 4 p.m.).||To dos don’t have a specific start and end time.|

 You can configure to dos to be completed within a certain date range (tomorrow, this week, this month, etc.) but don’t have to define a specific time (2 p.m. to 4 p.m.).

 |Examples of appointments include meetings, webinars, demos, presentations, etc.||Examples of to dos include follow ups on old leads, cold calls, in-field address verification, and any task that you don’t have to specify an exact time for.|